epfl-si/infoscience-patents/README.md

         - connect to infoscience.epfl.ch
         - log in with advanced right
         - go to this address: `https://infoscience.epfl.ch/search?ln=en&rm=&ln=en&sf=&so=d&rg=5000&c=Infoscience&of=xm&p=collection%3A'patent'`
-        - assert you have more than 1'300 records
+        - assert you have more than 1'000 records, 1'000 is the limit if you are not logged
         - download the file to your disk
 - import the MarcXML file freshly downloaded with the last command and compare it with Espacenet database
     - `pipenv run python updater.py --infoscience_patents_export path_to_the_saved_export.xml`